black-sonic/commit-daily/README.md

 # Daily Commit Log

-This repository is used for practicing and tracking daily commit activity.
+A simple repository to stay consistent with daily commits and keep the coding habit alive.